Novactive/Nova-eZPlatform-Bundles/components/CloudinaryBundle/README.md

 ### Use Composer

-Add the lib to your composer.json, run `composer require novactive/ezcloudinarybundle` to refresh dependencies:
+Add the lib to your composer.json, run `composer require novactive/ezcloudinarybundle` to refresh dependencies.

 ### Register the bundle